KLZX121/local-messaging/README.md

 **Use the most updated version of the app for optimal performance**

+Note: The setup file will trigger firewalls and warnings as the code is unsigned - it is perfectly safe to download (all the code is here on GitHub)
 ### Hosting
 Press the `Host Server` button under the chatbox, and change your desired host settings.
 A server will be automatically created on IP address on port 121.